 Felton Covered Bridge is an interesting historical attraction that is located in a community park near the main intersection.

 The Felton Covered Bridge was built in 1892 and served as an entryway into Felton for many years.
-Back in the day, the bridges were built with covers to prevent the wood from rotting and getting damaged with rain and storms.
+Back in the day, the bridges were built with covers to prevent the wood from rotting and getting damaged by rain and storms.

 This bridge was considered to be the tallest covered bridge in the US and is listed on the National Registry of Historic Places.
 Eventually, the bridge was retired and now is used by pedestrians heading to Felton Covered Bridge County Park.